top of page

 A vocabulary Boom Card activity being used in teletherapy on a laptop

-Can be Used Across Multiple Sessions
+Can Be Used Across Multiple Sessions

-Resources that can be used week after week are therapy GOLD.
+Resources that can be used week after week are speech therapy GOLD.
 This National Parks resource includes passages about 7 parks (plus questions for vocabulary, making inferences, and comprehension for each one), so we can do a park or two each session for a month or more.

 National Parks PDF Activity for Teletherapy